 Our older KS2 pupils run a cafe on Friday afternoons as part of their Excel sessions.
 The cafe is open to pupils, staff and parents.
 The cafe sessions support the pupils in developing their interaction skills, their money skills i.e.addition and preparing/serving food to others; all great skills for future life.

 Swimming is an excellent form of exercise and also a potential life saver.
-This is why all pupils have a weekly swimming lesson with our qualifies swimming instructor.The ability to swim a key skill for life and is a sport/hobby that can be continued into adulthood.
+At Manor School we are luck enough to have a wonderful school swimming pool that has been specially designed for teaching young children to swim.
+Therefore, swimming is par of our taught PE curriculum and all pupils have a weekly swimming lesson with our qualified swimming instructor.The ability to swim a key skill for life, is great excercise and is a sport/hobby that can be continued into adulthood.

-Our pool and surrounding area is kept a constant heat so that pupils are always kept warm.
+Our pool and surrounding area is kept a constant heat all year round so that pupils are always kept warm.
 Pupils love their pool sessions and it’s a great time to encourage interaction, social skills and communication as well.